void-linux/void-docs/src/installation/guides/zfs.md

 ## Configuration

-For a general system configuration please consult the [Date and Time](./../../config/date-time.md), [Rc Files](./../../config/rc-files.md), and [Locales](./../../config/locales.md) pages of the handbook.
+For general system configuration please consult the [Date and Time](./../../config/date-time.md), [Rc Files](./../../config/rc-files.md), and [Locales](./../../config/locales.md) pages of the handbook.